jorjimen/MBTA-Application/README.md

 In the demo stage, no auto-layout is implemented for any iPhone other than the iPhone X. Therefore, any rendering and previewing will be previewed for now using iPhone X as the base size of the canvas.
 In other words, this will not run to size in an iPhone 7.

 # How does it work and what features are currently implemented?

+The font-family used in this project is <a href = "https://fonts.google.com/specimen/Open+Sans"> OpenSans</a>.

 MyMBTA makes use of the <a href = "https://www.mbta.com/developers/v3-api"> MBTA V3 API </a> and uses <a href = "https://github.com/Alamofire/Alamofire"> Alamofire </a> to call the MBTA V3 API to make calls to the API to retrieve live or constant data provided by the Massachusetts Bay Transportation Authority.
 The application has a one time (only appears on installment) user friendly introduction to the application, which shows the users what to expect.
 This one-time feature is not up to date at the moment and does not provide the correct information since the project is up to development, but the complete framework is already implemented to the project.